‘1oo Years of Broadcast TV’ Symposium

 ‘Archives and Archetypes: Recovery and Renewal’

-CALL FOR PAPERS
+CALL FOR PAPERS - NOW CLOSED

 RMIT School of Media and Communication is proud to announce it is hosting the 14th Australian Media Traditions biennial conference on Thursday 4th and Friday 5th of September 2025.
 The conference will be held in-person at RMIT University’s City Campus, 123 Swanston Street, Melbourne.
 There will also be a social event at the Capitol Theatre on the afternoon of Wednesday 3rd of September.